KUMAON HILLS TRAVEL GUIDE

 Binsar valley was the second penultimate stopover in our Kumaon tour itinerary with a two-night’s stay plan.
 We planned to start a little late as the distance was comparatively less.
 The road was also better.
 We had to check to pass a forest entry gate before entering the Binsar forest.
 Beginning the onward journey by 11 am, we reached our destination by 3 pm.

 The most stunning thing of Binsar the disparate flavor of the place.
 It is located at an altitude of 8000 feet above sea level.
 Binsar has hosted a wildlife sanctuary on top of the Jhandi Dhar hills and the KMVN forest resort was located right inside the natural reserve.
-We were welcomed by a wild bull sitting lazily in front of the hotel entrance which set the tone of our thrilling night out at the forest bungalow.
+A wild bull sitting lazily welcomed us in front of the hotel entrance which set the tone of our thrilling night out at the forest bungalow.

 Binsar used to be the summer capital of the Chand Kings during the early 11th to 18th centuries AD.
 It was later declared as an eco-friendly conservation center of broad-leafed Oak forest in 1988.
 Since then, with the sole intention of not disturbing the residing wildlife with artificial sounds and lights, electricity connections have not been strictly installed inside the sanctuary.
-There are a few solar panels used to lit up the rest house only during dinner time, that too just for a couple of hours.
+A few solar panels lit up the rest house only during dinner time, that too just for a couple of hours.

 KMVN RESORT IN BINSAR VALLEY:-